nbossard/obsidian-CtrlXA/README.md

 Inspired by vim plugin : https://github.com/Konfekt/vim-CtrlXA

-This Vim plug-in makes the key bindings <Ctrl-X/A>
+This Obsidian plug-in makes the key bindings <Ctrl-X/A>
 additionally cycle through lists of keywords such as for example:

 - Monday/Tuesday/Wednesday/...